 The Seattle School of Theology & Psychology began as an idea around a kitchen table, where a gathering of a few passionate dreamers dared to imagine a new kind of theological and psychological training.
 They envisioned a community of change agents being equipped to understand the narrative of their own lives, while growing in capacity to bring healing to others who had experienced deep darkness and trauma.

-Our mission of training people to be competent in the study of text, soul, and culture to serve God and neighbor through transforming relationships is embodied in our graduate school and seminary and The Allender Center at The Seattle School.
-Our commitment to Kingdom imagination and prophetic leadership is expressed in the twice-yearly print and digital journal, The Other Journal and Resilient Leaders Project.
+Our mission of training people to be competent in the study of text, soul, and culture to serve God and neighbor through transforming relationships is embodied in our graduate school and seminary, the Allender Center, and the Center for Transforming Engagement.
+Our commitment to Kingdom imagination and prophetic leadership is expressed in the twice-yearly print and digital journal, The Other Journal.

 Through many difficulties and joys, a brand new kind of school was born,